-The SAFE Place offers Crisis Counseling and Victim/ Survivor Advocacy Monday- Friday 9am-5pm.
+The SAFE Place offers Crisis Counseling and Victim/ Survivor Advocacy Monday through Thursday from 8:00 AM - 5:00 PM and Friday 8:00 AM - 4:45 PM.
 Just walk into our office at Student Services Building Room 205 and ask for The SAFE Advocate.
 If offices are closed please refer to our resource list for help available 24 hours a day, 7 days a week.

 The SAFE Place recognizes that sexual violence not only affects women but also men.
 Men who have been sexually violated are less likely to report due to stigma as well as many other reasons.
-Male survivors are encouraged to use any of the services available at The SAFE Place and there is a male crisis counselor on staff if services from a male counselor are preferred.
+Male survivors are encouraged to use any of the services available at The SAFE Place.

 As Crisis Counselors we deal with those most immediate concerns of a survivor or friend of a survivor of sexual assault, domestic violence, sexual harassment or stalking.
 We are available to listen and help prioritize needs according to what a survivors says they need most whether it is physical care, the need to talk about the assault, resources for support, or safety concerns.
 We also help make referrals on-campus and off-campus.
 Crisis counseling is a confidential service.